ULHPC/tutorials/advanced/MATLAB/README.md

 Remember! that the Matlab script you run with the '-r' parameter must contain the `quit` command at the end in order to close Matlab properly when the script finishes.

+### Example usage of Matlab in passive mode

+In this section we will use the _example2.m_ script which shows:
+  - the serial execution of time consuming operations; 1 core on 1 node
+  - the parallel execution (based on the `parfor` command) and relative speedup vs serial execution, setting the maximum number of parallel threads through environment variables; up to 1 full node
+  - GPU-based parallel execution; available only on [GPU-enabled nodes](https://hpc.uni.lu/systems/accelerators.html)

+By default the parallel section of the script uses up to 4 threads, thus for a first test we will request 4 cores on 1 compute node for 5 minutes:

+        (gaia-frontend)$> cd ~/matlab-tests
+        (gaia-frontend)$> cat << EOF > matlab-minlauncher.sh
+        #!/bin/bash
+        source /etc/profile
+        module load MATLAB/2013a
+        matlab -nodisplay -nosplash -r example2 -logfile example2.out EOF
+        (gaia-frontend)$> chmod +x matlab-minlauncher.sh
+        (gaia-frontend)$> oarsub -l nodes=1/core=4,walltime=00:05:00 ~/matlab-tests/matlab-minlauncher.sh
+        # we now wait for the job to complete execution
+        (gaia-frontend)$> cat example2.out
+				    < M A T L A B (R) >
+			  Copyright 1984-2013 The MathWorks, Inc.
+			    R2013a (8.1.0.604) 64-bit (glnxa64)
+				    February 15, 2013

+	To get started, type one of these: helpwin, helpdesk, or demo.
+	For product information, visit www.mathworks.com.

+	-- Will perform 24 iterations on a 1000x1000 matrix

+	-- Serial test
+	-- Execution time: 27.870898s.
+	-- Parallel tests with up to 4 cores

+	-- Parallel test using 2 cores
+	Starting matlabpool ... connected to 2 workers.
+	Sending a stop signal to all the workers ... stopped.
+	-- Execution time: 19.869666s.
+	-- Execution time with overhead: 39.025023s.

+	-- Parallel test using 3 cores
+	Starting matlabpool ... connected to 3 workers.
+	Sending a stop signal to all the workers ... stopped.
+	-- Execution time: 14.584377s.
+	-- Execution time with overhead: 25.587958s.

+	-- Parallel test using 4 cores
+	Starting matlabpool ... connected to 4 workers.
+	Sending a stop signal to all the workers ... stopped.
+	-- Execution time: 12.298823s.
+	-- Execution time with overhead: 22.379418s.

+	-- Number of processes, parallel execution time (s), parallel execution time with overhead(s), speedup, speedup with overhead:
+	    1.0000   27.8709   27.8709    1.0000    1.0000
+	    2.0000   19.8697   39.0250    1.4027    0.7142
+	    3.0000   14.5844   25.5880    1.9110    1.0892
+	    4.0000   12.2988   22.3794    2.2661    1.2454

+	-- GPU-Parallel test not available on this system.

+The script is also able to read an environment variable _MATLABMP_ and create as many parallel threads as specified in this variable.
+We will now generate another launcher which will set this variable to the number of cores we specified to OAR.

+        (gaia-frontend)$> cd ~/matlab-tests
+        (gaia-frontend)$> cat << EOF > matlab-minlauncher2.sh
+        #!/bin/bash
+        source /etc/profile
+        module load MATLAB/2013a
+        export MATLABMP=$(cat $OAR_NODEFILE | wc -l)
+        matlab -nodisplay -nosplash -r example2 -logfile example2.out EOF
+        (gaia-frontend)$> chmod +x matlab-minlauncher2.sh
+        (gaia-frontend)$> oarsub -l nodes=1/core=6,walltime=00:05:00 ~/matlab-tests/matlab-minlauncher2.sh
+        # we now wait for the job to complete execution
+        (gaia-frontend)$> head -n 17 example2.out
+				      < M A T L A B (R) >
+			    Copyright 1984-2013 The MathWorks, Inc.
+			      R2013a (8.1.0.604) 64-bit (glnxa64)
+				      February 15, 2013

+	  To get started, type one of these: helpwin, helpdesk, or demo.
+	  For product information, visit www.mathworks.com.

+	  -- Will perform 24 iterations on a 1000x1000 matrix

+	  -- Serial test
+	  -- Execution time: 28.193131s.

+	  -- Found environment variable MATLABMP=6.
+	  -- Parallel tests with up to 6 cores (gaia-frontend)$>

+We have submitted an OAR job requesting 6 cores for 5 minutes and used the second launcher.
+It can be seen that the example2.m script has read the MATLABMP environment variable and has used in its execution.

+As shown previously, the jobs we have submitted did not run on GPU-enabled nodes, thus in this last example we will specifically target GPU nodes and see that the last test of example2.m will also be executed:

+      (gaia-frontend)$> cd ~/matlab-tests
+      (gaia-frontend)$> oarsub -l nodes=1/core=6,walltime=00:05:00 -p "gpu='YES'" ~/matlab-tests/matlab-minlauncher2.sh
+        # we now wait for the job to complete execution
+      (gaia-frontend)$> tail -n 5 example2.out
+        -- GPU test
+        -- GPU Execution time: 28.192080s.
+        -- GPU Execution time with overhead: 30.499892s.
+        -- GPU vs Serial speedup: 1.102579.
+        -- GPU with overhead vs Serial speedup: 1.019151.